Flying with a Baby: Tips for Before and During Your Flight

 If you’ve already decided you’re comfortable with the lap infant option and are open to either, consider the following when making your decision, in addition to safety:

-1. Time of the flight: If it’s over a nap or bedtime we started purchasing a seat as he got older since napping on Mom or Dad was much less likely to happen.
+• Time of the flight: If it’s over a nap or bedtime we started purchasing a seat as he got older since napping on one of us was much less likely to happen.

 Flying with a Lap Infant?